 The SPEAKING PART for the CILS B1 consists of two speaking prompts.

 The first speaking prompt comes in the shape of a short dialogue between the examiner and the tester about a simple topic like the latest museum you have visited or her last vacation or her favorite singer.

 The second speaking prompt does not involve the examiner, and the candidate should discuss a general topic regarding his life or describe an image that he has been presented with.

 The speaking part lasts some minutes, and it is recorded on the spot.

 This test is perfectly doable with a sound preparation regarding the required topics.

 I think the CILS B1 for citizenship is a lot easier (and shorter) than the regular B1 test, so if you need the certification to get your Italian citizenship, don’t look any further.

 As a trainer for students who need to pass the CILS exams, I have seen that the listening and communications part might be a little more challenging than the other ones, and so, that is why I ask my students to spend more time on it.

-Great textbooks to prepare for you CILS B1 exam
+Top textbooks to prepare for the Cills B1 exam

 It depends on your starting point.
 If you are starting from zero, you should make sure you cover the beginner levels (A1-A2) and then learn the B1 grammar soundly.